Genopets (GENE) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Genopets Historical Price

-According to the latest data gathered on Genopets live price page, the current price of Genopets is 0.006927USD.
+According to the latest data gathered on Genopets live price page, the current price of Genopets is 0.006543USD.
 The circulating supply of Genopets(GENE) is

 In the past 24 hours, Genopets has shown a price movement of